lowrycito/handbook/pages/study-manual-general-handbook-5-general-and-area-leadership.md

 The purpose of coordinating council meetings is to help stake, mission, and temple presidents exercise priesthood keys in unity.
-Together they counsel about and coordinate efforts to help members in their responsibilities for the work of salvation and exaltation.
+Together they counsel about and coordinate efforts to help members in their responsibilities to participate in God’s work of salvation and exaltation.

-The Area Seventy convenes a coordinating council meeting soon after each quarterly area council meeting.
+The Area Seventy convenes a coordinating council meeting soon after each quarterly area council meeting (see 29.4).
 Additional meetings may be held when needed.

-The Area Seventy directs the meetings and facilitates the discussion.
-All who attend counsel together as equal participants.

-In these meetings, participants:

-  * Seek revelation about how best to implement the teachings and direction of the First Presidency, Quorum of the Twelve Apostles, and Area Presidency.

-  * Coordinate the work of salvation and exaltation.

-  * Counsel together about the temporal and spiritual welfare of members and how to help them become true followers of Jesus Christ.

-  * Instruct and edify one another.

-  * Coordinate multistake matters.
-These matters may include activities (see 20.3.3), efforts to build self-reliance and give community service (see 22.10.1), emergency response efforts (see 22.9.1.3), and finances and audits (see 34.7).

 5.2.5